 The Moderna vaccine and the Johnson & Johnson vaccine are approved for use in people 18 and older.
 The Pfizer vaccine is approved for use in people age 12 and older.

 Both vaccines require two doses, however, the timing for the second dose differs.
 The second Moderna dose is given 28 days after the initial dose; the second Pfizer dose is given 21 days after the initial dose.
 The Johnson & Johnson vaccine requires one dose.

 The vaccines may cause similar side effects including redness, swelling, and pain at the injection site, fever, fatigue, headache, chills, vomiting, diarrhea, muscle pain, and/or joint pain.
 These are signs that your immune system is building protection against the virus.
 There have been rare cases of a severe allergic reaction after the Pfizer vaccine, but not after the Moderna vaccine.
 This was not seen in the clinical trials.

 - Vaccine Storage

 Both vaccines require cold storage, however, not to the same degree.
 Moderna’s can be stored in a refrigerator freezer while Pfizer’s requires ultracold freezers.
 This makes the Moderna vaccine easier to distribute.
-The Janssen vaccine (Johnson & Johnson) does not require cold storage.
+The Johnson & Johnson vaccine does not require cold storage.

 If I get the vaccine, do I still need to wear a mask and practice social distancing?